MambaTS: Improved Selective State Space Models for Long-term Time Series Forecasting: Introduction

+Let us establish intuition through a simple example.
+Consider a causal graph with directed edges representing dependencies among variables, where we aim to predict future outcomes based on these relationships.
+The causal graph can be represented with edges \(A \rightarrow C\) and \(B \rightarrow C\).
+Due to the nature of causality, a linear scan such as \(A, B, C\) or \(B, A, C\) effectively captures global dependencies.
+This is because the information from both \(A\) and \(B\) inherently contributes to predicting \(C\), thus eliminating the need for complex pairwise calculations.

+Based on this insight, we propose MambaTS, a novel architecture for LTSF that models global dependencies with linear complexity.
+MambaTS is motivated by the observation that an appropriate variable ordering can facilitate efficient dependency modeling through a single linear scan.

+However, the underlying dependency structure among variables is generally unknown in practice.
+To address this challenge, we introduce Variable-Aware Scan along Time (VAST).
+During training, VAST estimates inter-variable dependencies through a random walk without return strategy, while during inference it employs a shortest-path-based decoding method~\cite{dreo2006metaheuristics} to determine an effective linear scan order.

-The recent popularity of state space models (SSMs;~\cite{fu2022h3, gu2021efficiently, zhang2023spacetime}) has caught our attention.
-SSMs are principled sequential models that describe the evolution of states over time using ordinary differential equations, making them naturally suitable for time series modeling.
-Recently, Mamba~\cite{gu2023mamba} enhances traditional SSMs by introducing selection mechanisms to filter out irrelevant information and reset states along.
+We utilize the latest Mamba~\cite{gu2023mamba} model as our encoder network.
+As a formidable competitor to Transformer architectures, Mamba enhances traditional state space model (SSM)~\cite{fu2022h3, gu2021efficiently, zhang2023spacetime} by introducing selection mechanisms to filter out irrelevant information and reset states along.
 It also incorporates hardware-aware design for efficient parallel training.
-Mamba has demonstrated competitive performance compared to Transformers across various domains~\cite{gu2023mamba, zhu2024vision, wang2024state}, offering rapid inference and scalability with sequence length.
+Mamba has demonstrated competitive performance compared to Transformers across various domains~\cite{liu2024vmamba, li2024videomamba, liang2024pointmamba}, offering rapid inference and scalability with sequence length.

-The inherent sequential and selective nature of Mamba has driven us to validate its performance in LTSF and compare it to Transformer.
-Initially, we replaced the Transformer Block in two SOTA Transformer-based methods, PatchTST~\cite{nie2023a} and iTransformer~\cite{liu2023itransformer}, with Mamba Block, resulting in corresponding Mamba versions\footnote{Following the practice of Mamba, we removed positional encoding as the nature of sequence modeling does not necessitate it.}.
-Subsequently, we compared them with PatchTST and iTransformer, with the results presented in Table~\ref{table:case_study} and Figure~\ref{fig:case_study}.
-Our findings indicate that, compared to PatchTST and iTransformer, the Mamba versions exhibited a 1.3x faster training speed, with memory consumption reduced by 5.3x and 7.0x, respectively.
-However, despite these improvements, we did not observe a performance advantage of Mamba over Transformer on these LTSF datasets.